 While your dogs are not welcome in the water in the swimming part of the lake, your toddlers are, and the shallow entry and sandy beach of a lake offer loads of entertainment for kids who want to splash around.

 But wait!
 Before you jump in, check the water quality page on the East Bay Regional Park District website.
 The park district checks for toxic blue-green algae throughout the swimming months and posts a red, yellow, or green light icon at the lakes to indicate the swimming conditions.
 As of this writing, both are closed for swimming due to hazardous water conditions.

 There’s plenty to enjoy in the surrounding park — Temescal Regional Recreation Area — with grassy fields, playgrounds at both ends, and a path for parents who want to push a jogging stroller.
 Fishing is welcome at Lake Temescal, but not at the sandy beach.

 Bring an umbrella, towels, beach chairs, and a picnic lunch, and park yourself in front of the lake for an afternoon.
 There is a changing room/restroom nearby.
 Refreshments are not readily available.

 There are two points of access to Temescal Park which sits in the hills above Rockridge — 6500 Broadway and 6502 Broadway Terrace.

 Lake Anza in Berkeley

+Unfortunately, Lake Anza is closed for swimming until further notice.
 Located in the middle of Tilden Park, Lake Anza also offers a sandy beach for building and digging, which is what my kids sometimes prefer to actually getting in the water.
-The roped-off swim area is manned by lifeguards at certain times.
+Lifeguards patrol the roped-off swim area at certain times.